BinaryIgor/blog/pages/experience.md

 ### Other projects

 In a random order:
-* Linkuro - it was a slight variation of [Collybri](#co-founder-at-collybri) that we launched again with my brother; unfortunately, we did not find an effective-enough way of promoting it
+* <span id="linkuro-gallery-link" class="underline cursor-pointer">Linkuro</span> - it was a slight variation of [Collybri](#co-founder-at-collybri) that we launched again with my brother; unfortunately, we did not find an effective-enough way of promoting it
 * [This blog]({{httpsDomain}}) and [related YouTube channel]({{youTubeChannelUrl}}) - sharing my knowledge, experience and insights, as well as having a platform for constant learning, improvement and exploration of various approaches & ideas
 * [EventSQL](/events-over-sql.html) - events over SQL
 * [Flexible Components](https://github.com/BinaryIgor/Flexible-Components) - configurable and flexible, framework-agnostic Web Components collection